Blu-J/signals/README.md

-# signals
+# Signals

 Thinking of changing values as an array over time.
 This is not an original idea, libraries like [RxJS](https://github.com/Reactive-Extensions/RxJS) from reactive extensions, and also from languages from the future like [Elm Lange](http://elm-lang.org/).

 # Why Another library

-Well, elm doesn't have a library that runs in JS.
  RxJS does way to much, and we should have something that is simpler.
 Even [bacon js](https://baconjs.github.io/) is still not small.
 I also wanted something that was more functionally composable.

 # What Can it do for me